bvwells/grpc-gateway-example/README.md

 This will re-generate required code.
 Go generate will generate grpc server/client stubs, the grpc gateway reverse proxy and open api definition for the protobuf definition.
-These commands can be run with the following commands:
+These commands can be run independently by running the following commands.

 ### Generate gRPC server/client stub